Omar Rudberg: 2024

 On 11 October, Rudberg attended the You+ Music Conference in Stockholm, Sweden, where he was a panelist for the You+ Learn session "Hur hittar man fanns?"
 Rudberg released the EP Every Night Fantasy on 18 October 2024.
 This was the fourth EP of Rudberg's solo career and his debut EP under Atlantic Records.
-On 21 October 2024, Rudberg kickstarted his first European-US tour (titled Omar Rudberg's Fall Tour 2024) as a solo artist with the first stop on the tour in London, England.
+On 21 October 2024, Rudberg kickstarted his first European–US tour (titled Omar Rudberg's Fall Tour 2024) as a solo artist with the first stop on the tour in London, England.
 His sold-out performance took place at the Heaven nightclub before a packed venue of 1200 fans from around the world and featured a new set list that included seven songs from his newly released EP Every Night Fantasy.
-On 23 October, Rudberg performed the second show of his sold-out Fall Tour 2024 in Paris, France at Badaboum to a packed audience of more than 550 fans from France and around the world.
-On 24 October, Rudberg performed the third show of his Fall Tour 2024 in Amsterdam, Netherlands in Melkweg.
+On 23 October, Rudberg performed the second show of his sold-out Fall Tour 2024 in Paris, France, at Badaboum to an audience of more than 550.
+On 24 October, Rudberg performed the third show of his Fall Tour 2024 in Amsterdam, Netherlands, in Melkweg.
 Rudberg concluded the European leg of his Fall Tour 2024 on 25 October at Club Bahnhof Ehrenfeld (Cbe) in Cologne, Germany.
-On 28 October, Rudberg performed his first concert on a US stage as a solo artist and kicked off the US American leg of his Fall Tour 2024 to a sold-out show in the Music Hall of Williamsburg in Brooklyn, New York City.
-On 30 October, LE MILE magazine published an interview and fashion shoot with Rudberg in their Fall/Winter 2024 edition.
+On 28 October, Rudberg performed his first concert on a US stage as a solo artist and kicked off the American leg of his Fall Tour 2024 to a sold-out show in the Music Hall of Williamsburg in Brooklyn, New York City.
+On 30 October, LE MILE magazine published an interview and fashion shoot with Rudberg in its Fall/Winter 2024 edition.

+Rudberg commenced a short, 6 show promotional tour- his first headline international tour- in fall of 2024.
+Rudberg completed his Fall Tour 2024 on 4 November, performing the final show of the American leg of the tour in the El Rey Theatre in Los Angeles, California.

+2025-present

 On 4 November 2024, Rudberg announced February 2025 dates for his Every Night Fantasy Tour, which listed 18 concerts in cities across 11 different European countries including the UK, the Netherlands, Belgium, France, Spain, Italy, Germany, Poland, Sweden, Norway, and Denmark.

-Rudberg also completed his Fall Tour 2024 on 4 November, performing the final show of the US American leg of the tour in the El Rey Theatre in Los Angeles, California.
+On the 17th of September 2025, he was the most awarded artist at Swedish award show Rockbjornen.
+Rudberg won Swedish song of the year, Male artist of the year, Fans of the year, and International song of the year.

+On the 4th of September 2025, Omar Rudberg announced in an Instagram post that he would open for popular Swedish singer Zara Larsson on her Midnight Sun Europe Tour.
+He toured with her from October 28th to November 28th 2025, performing in 17 cities across Europe.

+In December 2025, he opened the 2025 Nobel Peace Prize Exhibition with the song "Venezuela".